Corsair International: Development since 2010

 In May 2010 Corsairfly announced its "Takeoff 2012" modernisation plan, including a reduction of workforce by 25%, the replacement of three Boeing 747-400 aircraft by two Airbus A330-300 aircraft from TUI Group, the refurbishment of all aircraft cabins, leaving the charter flights market, and the termination of routes to Kenya, the Dominican Republic, Québec City, Moncton and Israel.

 In March 2012 the airline announced it would change its name to Corsair International and unveiled a new corporate image corresponding to planned operational changes.

 In 2015 Corsair's owner, German tourism company TUI Group, tried to sell the loss-making airline.
 After take-over negotiations with Air Caraïbes, the potential buyer walked away after advanced talks due to ongoing opposition from Corsair's staff unions regarding the proposed future developments and cost reductions.
 Also in 2015, TUI Group announced that all TUI companies and airlines except Corsair were to use the TUI name.

 In late 2018 it was reported that the TUI Group had restarted talks to sell the loss-making airline.
 It was expected to be sold by the end of the year to German investment corporation Intro, which had owned several other airlines in the past.
 In May 2018, a Corsair shareholder announced that Corsair International would retire its three remaining Boeing 747-400s by September 2021 as part of fleet renewal and replacement plans.
 In March 2019, Corsair officially announced that it would lease three Airbus A330-900s to replace its three Boeing 747-400s.

 In March 2019 TUI announced that it had agreed to sell 53% of Corsair to a German airline investor, Intro Aviation, for an undisclosed sum.
 TUI would retain 27% of the airline, while employees would hold the remaining 20%.
 In October 2019, Corsair ended its codeshare agreement with Air Caraïbes.

 The company announced on 19 April 2020 that it would immediately retire its three Boeing 747-400s because of the COVID-19 crisis and grounding.
 The then mixed fleet would have been transitioned to an all-A330 fleet, expected to comprise 13 aircraft by 2023.

-On 17 August 2021, Corsair and Air Austral faced with the COVID-19 pandemic, announced a commercial cooperation project in the form of a joint venture active on the routes between the metropolis and the Indian Ocean.
-A joint press release indicates that "the project which intends to preserve the identity and independence of the 2 companies must be submitted, before its implementation, to the opinion of the Staff Representative Bodies and to the French Competition Authority".
+On 17 August 2021, Corsair and Air Austral announced the formation of a joint venture between the two companies.

+On 13 March 2024, Corsair received its first of four additional Airbus A330-900s as part of transitioning to a fleet composed entirely of A330-900s, thus retiring its remaining A330-300 aircraft by the end of the year.

 Destinations

+As of August 2024, Corsair International operates or has previously operated to the following destinations:

 Airline partnerships

+Corsair International has interlining agreements with the following airlines: